 Result: Success!
 Before my trip to Asia, my partner and I worked for three months to put together The Best Of Financial Samurai.
 We combed through the 1,000+ posts over the past 6.5 years to pick 30 posts which we feel will help people achieve financial independence sooner, rather than later.
 I strongly believe anyone who reads this book will benefit immensely.
 We priced it at only $9.88, and are donating 100% of the proceeds to charitable foundations (instead of a portion) that focus on helping our youth stay in school and off the streets.
 I'll also donate the money specifically to people I know who need help getting by.

-In addition to the new book, I also expanded my original severance package negotiations book by 50% to 150 pages and launched the second edition for 2016.
+In addition to the new book, I also expanded my original severance package negotiations book by 50% to 150 pages and launched the second edition for 2016 (now in its 5th edition for 2021+).
 The process took another three months to complete, but now the book is better than ever before!

 Result: Pass!
 I took on three consulting jobs in January, February, and March with the primary goal to use 100% of after-tax proceeds to pay off this 3.375% rental property mortgage.
 I was already two years past my original target of paying down the mortgage in 10 years.
 See: Mortgage Payoff Fees And Procedures To Know

 A lot of people questioned why I paid off this mortgage with a property value over $1M.
 Isn't locking up so much cash in one asset not particularly wise?
 The simple answer is I've got three other mortgages.
 Four mortgages just felt like way too much, and real estate is a minority part of my net worth.
 If this rental by itself was more than 50% of my net worth, I definitely would not pay it off.
 Here's a post on why I think paying off a mortgage is not a bad idea.

 3) Make one more passive income move to get to $200,000.